hydraulic-software/conveyor/guidebook/docs/name-changes.md

 if the underlying legal identity has changed.

-Conveyor provides a new [escape hatch mechanism](configs/escape-hatch.md) that allows you to circumvent those issues by forcing a reinstallation of the app when there's a change in the package family name.
+Conveyor provides a new [escape hatch mechanism](configs/escape-hatch.md) that allows you to circumvent those issues by forcing a reinstallation of the app when there's a change in the package family name or the location of the Appinstaller file.
 That mechanism makes a best effort approach to back up local app data, so the app keeps its state after a reinstallation.
 Starting from Conveyor 10, that mechanism is enabled by default.
-Currently only changes to the verified identity in the signing certificate are supported, you should keep the previous package identity names.

 When changing the `app.fsname` you can keep your previous package identity names by changing the following keys:

 * `app.windows.store.identity-name` (when doing in-store distribution)
 * `app.windows.manifests.msix.identity-name` (when doing out-of-store distribution)

 These keys default to the value of `app.fsname`, re-capitalized to match Windows platform conventions.

-!!! note "Upcoming features"
-    In upcoming releases the escape hatch mechanism will also support changes to the package identity name.
+You might want to keep the package identity name so users don't need to reinstall the app unnecessarily.

 ## macOS